Local functional equations for submodule zeta functions associated to nilpotent algebras of endomorphisms

 \subsection{Submodule zeta functions for nilpotent associative algebras of endomorphisms}

-Let $R$ be the ring of integers $\mcO$ of a number field or the completion $\mcO_{\mfp}$ of such a ring at a nonzero prime ideal $\mfp$ of $\mcO$.
-Let $\mcL$ be a free $R$-module of finite rank $n$ and $\mcE$ be a subalgebra of the associative algebra $\End_R(\mcL)$.
-For $m\in\N$, let We define the \emph{submodule zeta function of $\mcE$ acting on $\mcL$} as the formal Dirichlet generating function where $s$ is a complex variable; cf.\ \cite[Definition~2.1]{Rossmann/15}.
+Let $R$ be the ring of integers $\mcO$ of a number field or \revone{a compact discrete valuation ring, such as the completion $\mcO_{\mfp}$ of such a ring $\mcO$ at a nonzero prime ideal $\mfp$ of $\mcO$ (in characteristic zero) or a formal power series ring $(\mcO/\mfp) \llbracket T \rrbracket$ (in characteristic $p>0$)}.
+Let $\mcL$ be a free $R$-module of finite rank $n$ and $\mcE$ be a \revtwo{(not necessarily unital)} subalgebra of the associative $R$-algebra $\End_R(\mcL)$.
+For $m\in\N$, let We define the \emph{submodule zeta function of $\mcE$ acting on $\mcL$} as the formal Dirichlet generating function where $s$ is a complex variable; cf.\ \cite[Definition~2.1~(ii)]{Rossmann/15}.
 The submodule zeta function $\zeta_{\mcE\car \mcL}(s)$ may be viewed as a (non-unital) analogue of Solomon's zeta function; see \cite{Solomon/77}.
 Assume now that $R$ is the ring of integers $\Gri$ of a number field.
 Then $\zeta_{\mcE\car \mcL}(s)$ satisfies the Euler product